Respiratory Emergencies: When and When Not to Use Suction

 • Preventing contamination by keeping your suction unit clean and disinfecting after EVERY use

-• Carefully monitoring your patient while suctioning, preferably with cardiac monitor, capnography, blood pressure and pulse oximetry.
+• Carefully monitor your patient while suctioning, preferably with a cardiac monitor, capnography, blood pressure, and pulse oximetry.

-So let’s return to our young patient… As a paramedic, you know one of the primary dangers with patients suffering from epiglottitis is swelling of the airway that can lead to complete obstruction, which is why you maintain a calm environment and keep oral invasive procedures to a minimum.
+So, let’s return to our young patient… As a paramedic, you know one of the primary dangers with patients suffering from epiglottitis is swelling of the airway, leading to complete obstruction.
+That is why you maintain a calm environment and limit oral invasive procedures.

 Children with epiglottitis can be very difficult to intubate, and you don’t want to do anything that would aggravate an already tenuous airway.
 So aggressive oral suctioning is something you should avoid.
 As long as the drooling doesn’t impede the airway, simply let the patient drool and keep them in a position of comfort.
 But keep that suction unit handy, for you never know when you might need it!